Yiheng-Yu/personal-website/content/posts/transformers-pt-1/index.md

 {{< katex >}}

 In this particular post, I would like to do a very brief overview of the transformer model architecture, specifically on the attention mechanism.
-I won't go metion too much math and there won't be any mathenathical formulas.
-However, I would assume readers of this silly little post already have some okay-ish background of math/ datascience. (i.e., matrix computations embeddings, tokens, model fitting etc.).
-I am not going to list out all the implemention details for transformers, since there are a lot of very good materials out there and they are doing fantastic jobs.
-Instead, in this (maybe series of?) post, İ would like to draw out a general framework on transformers to help one understand the detailed math behind.<br>
+I won't go into too much math and there won't be any mathematical formulas.
+However, I would assume readers of this silly little post already have some okay-ish background in math/datascience. (i.e., matrix computations, embeddings, tokens, model fitting etc.).
+I am not going to list out all the implementation details for transformers, since there are a lot of very good materials out there and they are doing fantastic jobs.
+Instead, in this (maybe series of?) post, I would like to draw out a general framework on transformers to help one understand the detailed math behind.<br>

 Today, I'll very quickly go through some very basics on neural network model, just enough to cover what needed for this post, accompied by demo of transformer model as a proof of concept.
 In this section, there will be some codes that you can copy and paste into an interactive python session to fiddle around for a bit.
 And lastly, I'll do a quick sketch on the general architecture of transformers, and a overview of the attention mechasm.<br>